-27 As defined in Directive 2008/114/EC and Directive (EU) 2022/2557.
+32 As defined in Directive 2008/114/EC and Directive (EU) 2022/2557.

-28 As defined in Council Directive 2008/114/EC.
+33 As defined in Council Directive 2008/114/EC.

-29 As defined in Directive (EU) 2022/2557.
+34 As defined in Directive (EU) 2022/2557.
 Directive (EU) 2022/2557 establishes an obligation for Member States to identify by 17 July 2026 in their national law the critical entities for the sectors and subsectors set out in the Annex thereto.
 Therefore, as from 17 July 2026, the new prohibition on holding any posts in the governing bodies will concern all the critical entities identified or designated as such by Member States.

-Addition of 96 entities to the list of entities supporting directly Russia's military and industrial complex in its war of aggression thereby imposing tighter export restrictions regarding dual-use goods and technology as well as goods and technology which might contribute to the technological enhancement of Russia's defence and security sector.
+- Introduction of an obligation for aircraft operators to notify non-scheduled flights to their competent authorities, which will then inform other member states, in order to avoid circumvention of the prohibition on any non-Russian-registered aircraft which is owned, chartered or controlled by any Russians from landing in, taking off from, or overflying, the territory of the Union. - Introduction of new and more detailed reporting obligations to ensure the effectiveness of the asset freeze prohibitions, notably on immobilized reserves and assets of the Central Bank of Russia. - Addition of 96 entities to the list of entities supporting directly Russia's military and industrial complex in its war of aggression thereby imposing tighter export restrictions regarding dual-use goods and technology as well as goods and technology which might contribute to the technological enhancement of Russia's defence and security sector.

-Council Decision (CFSP) 2023/432 of 25 February 2023 amending Decision 2014/145/CFSP concerning restrictive measures in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine and Council Implementing Regulation (EU) 2023/429 of 25 February 2023 implementing Regulation (EU) No 269/2014 concerning restrictive measures in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine:30
+Council Decision (CFSP) 2023/432 of 25 February 2023 amending Decision 2014/145/CFSP concerning restrictive measures in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine and Council Implementing Regulation (EU) 2023/429 of 25 February 2023 implementing Regulation (EU) No 269/2014 concerning restrictive measures in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine:35

-Addition of 87 individuals and 34 entities, including key decision makers, military leaders, military commanders of the Wagner group and drone manufacturers to the list of persons, entities and bodies subject to restrictive measures set out in the Annex to Decision 2014/145/CFSP.
+• Addition of 87 individuals and 34 entities, including key decision makers, military leaders, military commanders of the Wagner group and drone manufacturers to the list of persons, entities and bodies subject to restrictive measures set out in the Annex to Decision 2014/145/CFSP.

-Council Decision (CFSP) 2023/1217 of 23 June 2023 amending Decision 2014/512/CFSP concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, and Council Regulation (EU) 2023/1214 of 23 June 2023 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine:31
+Council Decision (CFSP) 2023/1217 of 23 June 2023 amending Decision 2014/512/CFSP concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, and Council Regulation (EU) 2023/1214 of 23 June 2023 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine:36